mganss/MidiMorph/README.md

 ## Skip Mute

 If the Skip Mute toggle is on, notes in either clip that are muted will be ignored.
 If it's off, muted notes will participate in the assignment and interpolation process.
-If they are paired with non-muted notes, the intermediate will be unmuted at half-way.
+If they are paired with non-muted notes, intermediate notes will be unmuted at half-way.

 ## Overlap